Prior to filing a complaint (appeal), use

 Property Assessment Review Panel (PARP).

-The deadline to file a complaint (appeal) to the PARP for your 2020 Assessment was January 31.
+The deadline to file a complaint (appeal) to the PARP for a 2022 Assessment is January 31, 2022.
+This deadline has now passed.

-If you pay taxes to a First Nation taxing authority, check your assessment notice for information regarding assessment review.
+If you pay taxes to an Indigenous taxing authority, check your assessment notice for information regarding assessment review.
 The Provincial assessment complaint (appeal) and appeal system may not apply.
-For appeal information specific to First Nations, review Appeal Process for First Nations.
+For appeal information specific to Indigenous communities, review Appeal Process for Indigenous communities.